JoshuaKGoldberg/create/packages/site/src/content/docs/runtime/contexts.md

 The `take` function is provided to both Blocks and Inputs so that they can run another Input with the same Context they're running in.

-For example, this Block uses `take` to run inputs that reads from a local file and run `npm whoami` to make sure the user is listed in an `AUTHORS.md` file:
+For example, this Block uses `take` to run Inputs that reads from a local file and run `npm whoami` to make sure the user is listed in an `AUTHORS.md` file:

 ```ts
 import { inputFile } from "./inputFile";